defold/doc/docs/en/manuals/sound.md

 ![Select component](images/sound/sound_properties.png)

 *Sound*
 : Should be set to a sound file in your project.
 The file should be in _Wave_, _Ogg Vorbis_ or _Ogg Opus_ format.
-Defold supports sound files saved at 16bit bit depth.
+Defold supports 8-bit and 16-bit PCM Wave files.
+Ogg Opus playback is optional and requires **Include Sound Decoder: Opus** in the [App Manifest](/manuals/app-manifest/#sound); the Opus decoder is not included by default.

 *Looping*
 : If checked the sound will play back in _Loopcount_ times or until explicitly stopped.